adityagupta-16/adityagupta-16/README.md

 <br />

-Hi, i'm Aditya Gupta, a passionat full stack web developer and a software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hola, i'm Aditya Gupta, a passionat full stack web developer and a software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 . i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.